Kassite dynasty: List of kings of the Kassite dynasty

 of the inscriptions (NBC 6103, MMA 41.160.187, and Otago Museum E47.308) on diorite stone blocks, 13 by 7 centimeter slabs, are duplicates (one has minor sign differences) with a 5 line Sumerian inscription reading "A gift of Hašmargalšu.
 A stone slab of the Ekur for Enlil, his king.".
 His name is prefaced by a dingir ie "^{d}Ha-aš-mar-gal-šu" though he is not designated as a king.
 In another 8 line votive clay cone inscription (YBC 2353) he reports building a temple for "^{d}imin-bi" (‘The Seven Gods’ ie. Sebitti) and calls himself the son of "Ma-la-ab-Har-be" (Malab-Harbe).
-The last is a 15 line brown stone brick inscription (A 7570) dedicating a brick in the Great Gate of the Ekur temple and he again called himself the son of Malab-Harbe.
+The last is a 15 line brown stone brick inscription (A 7570) dedicating a brick in the Great Gate of the Ekur temple and he again called himself the son of Malab-Ḫarbe.
 In the later two texts he is described as nita kala-ga ("mighty man") a term usually reserved for rulers.
 The consensus is that Hašmar-galšu is probably but not with certainty a Kassite ruler of an unknown date.